Padang Besar, Malaysia

 The town is a "shopping heaven" and popular destination for Malaysians because of the duty-free shopping complex in between the border checkpoints of the two countries.
 The town attracts several thousand visitors from Peninsular Malaysia and southern Thailand every weekend and during public holidays.

 Border Crossing

 Padang Besar is connected to Federal Route 7 and railway which lead to the border crossing into Thailand.
 The road and railway respectively connect directly to Padang Besar – Sadao Highway (Thailand Route 4054) and State Railway of Thailand to form part of the Trans-Asian Railway.

 The Malaysian checkpoint is located to the north east of town, about 300m from the actual border where the Thai checkpoint is located.
 Both the Malaysian and Thai checkpoints have drive-through lanes.

 The Padang Besar railway station has Malaysia's only co-located or juxtaposed customs, immigration and quarantine facility for both Malaysia and Thailand and rail passengers are processed for exiting Malaysia and entering Thailand (or vice versa if traveling the other direction) in the station.
 The Padang Besar station in Thailand only serves as a domestic station.

-Border Barrier

-In the 1970s, both Malaysia and Thailand constructed walls along their common border, mostly in Perlis/Satun and Perlis/Songkhla as well as Kedah/Songkhla portions of the border to curb smuggling.
-The walls were of concrete and steel and were topped with barbed wire as well as iron fencing at other stretches.
-As both countries constructed their own walls a little into their own territory, a strip of "no-man's-land" about 10m wide was created and this strip of land became a convenient refuge for smugglers (not all smuggling was deterred by the wall) and drug runners.

-In 2001, the two countries agreed to construct just one wall along the border which would be located just inside Thai territory.
-The new border wall is 2.5m high and made up of a concrete lower half and steel fencing on the upper half.
-At the base, barbed wire runs along the length of the wall.

-While the stated reason for the construction of the wall has been to curb smuggling and encroachment, security reasons - earlier in the 1970s and 1980s resulting from Malaysian communist groups and groups involved in the South Thailand insurgency in the late 1990s and early 2000s - have also been a major push for the barrier to be constructed.

-History

-The history of Padang Besar is shown below:

-In 1913, rail connection linking Padang Besar in Perlis to Singapore was built.

-In 1918, rail connection linking Padang Besar in Thailand to Hatyai in Songkla was built, therefore, Malaysia 3rd custom and immigration branch office was established in railway station to serve the train direct crossing into Thailand.

-In 1928, first Chinese primary school was built under the huge desire from local Chinese citizen.